Pakistan forces move in to try to rescue hostages from militants - sources | Law-Order

 Pakistan forces move in to try to rescue hostages from militants - sources

-Pakistani security forces on Tuesday launched an operation to try to free hostages from Taliban militants at a highly fortified counter-terrorism interrogation centre, three sources told Reuters.
+Pakistani security forces on Tuesday launched an operation to try to free hostages from Taliban militants at a highly fortified counter-terrorism interrogation centre, three sources told Reuters, adding that multiple casualties had been reported.

 - Country: